Week: Judaism

-A continuous seven-day cycle that runs throughout history without reference to the phases of the moon was first practiced in Judaism, dated to the 6th century BCE at the latest.
+A continuous seven-day cycle that runs throughout history without reference to the phases of the moon was first practiced in Judaism, dated to the 6th century BC at the latest.

 There are several hypotheses concerning the origin of the biblical seven-day cycle.

 Friedrich Delitzsch and others suggested that the seven-day week being approximately a quarter of a lunation is the implicit astronomical origin of the seven-day week, and indeed the Babylonian calendar used intercalary days to synchronize the last week of a month with the new moon.
-According to this theory, the Jewish week was adopted from the Babylonians while removing the moon-dependency.
+According to this theory, the Jewish week was adopted from the Babylonians while removing the moon dependency.

+In his book Christian Liturgy: Catholic and Evangelical, Frank Senn points to data suggesting evidence of an early continuous use of a seven-day week, referring to Jews during the Babylonian captivity in the 6th century BC, after the destruction of the Temple of Solomon.
+While the seven-day week in Judaism is tied to the Creation account in the Book of Genesis in the Hebrew Bible, it is not clear whether the Genesis narrative predates the Babylonian captivity of the Jews in the 6th century BC.
+At least since the Second Temple period under Persian rule, Judaism used on a seven-day cycle of recurring Sabbaths.

-George Aaron Barton speculated that the seven-day creation account of Genesis is connected to the Babylonian creation epic, Enûma Eliš, which is recorded on seven tablets.
+George Aaron Barton speculated that Genesis's seven-day creation account is connected to the Babylonian creation epic Enûma Eliš, which is recorded on seven tablets.

-In a frequently-quoted suggestion going back to the early 20th century, the Hebrew Sabbath is compared to the Sumerian sa-bat "mid-rest", a term for the full moon.
+In a much-quoted suggestion dating to the early 20th century, the Hebrew Sabbath is compared to the Sumerian sa-bat "mid-rest", a term for the full moon.
 The Sumerian term has been reconstructed as rendered Sapattu^{m} or Sabattu^{m} in Babylonian, possibly present in the lost fifth tablet of the Enûma Eliš, tentatively reconstructed "[Sa]bbath shalt thou then encounter, mid[month]ly".